 Furthermore, if you have a headache during fasting, you can dissolve natural Himalayan salt in water or drink homemade sole water.

-Intermittent Fasting and a Weight Loss Plateau
+Hitting a Weight Loss Plateau on Intermittent Fasting

 If you’re having trouble losing weight, there could be unconscious factors standing in your way.
 Besides conventional diet, these circumstances may hinder fat burning: